 - blood transfusions

-- sharing personal items, such as razors or toothbrushes
+- sharing items such as razors or toothbrushes

-- giving birth (from a mother to their baby)
+- child birth (from a mother with hepatitis C to her baby)

-People who have a high risk of developing hepatitis C include those who have:
+People who have a high risk of infection with HCV include those who have:

 - had a blood transfusion before 1992